fugue/regula/README.md

 ### Summary

-The `summary` block contains a breakdown of the `filenames` (CloudFormation templates, Terraform plan files, Terraform HCL directories) that were evaluated, a count of `rule_results` (PASS, FAIL), and a count of `severities` (Critical, High, Medium, Low, Informational, Unknown) for failed `rule_results`.
+The `summary` block contains a breakdown of the `filepaths` (CloudFormation templates, Terraform plan files, Terraform HCL directories) that were evaluated, a count of `rule_results` (PASS, FAIL), and a count of `severities` (Critical, High, Medium, Low, Informational, Unknown) for failed `rule_results`.
 In the example above, 3 rule results were evaluated, of which 1 had a `FAIL` result with a `High` severity.

 ## Configuring Regula